abdelrahman-kamel-elgendy/Eureka-Server/README.md

-# Service Discovery Server
+# Eureka Server
-A Spring Cloud Netflix Eureka-based service discovery server for microservices architecture.
+A Spring Cloud Netflix Eureka-based service registry server for microservices architecture.
 This service acts as the central registry for all microservices in the e-commerce platform.

 ## Project Overview
 This service acts as a central registry in a microservices architecture, allowing services to register themselves and discover other available services in the ecosystem.

 ## Features
-- Service Registration & Discovery: Central registry for microservices
+- Service Registration & registery: Central registry for microservices
 - Health Monitoring: Custom health endpoints and Spring Boot Actuator integration
 - Security: HTTP Basic authentication for Eureka dashboard
 - Multiple Environments: Support for development, docker, and production profiles